 His mother, Agrippina the Elder, was a granddaughter of Emperor Augustus.
-Caligula had two sisters, Drusilla and Livilla, and two brothers named Nero and Drusus.
+Caligula had three sisters, Agrippina the Younger (who would later become the mother of the emperor Nero), Drusilla, and Livilla, and two brothers named Nero and Drusus.

 Caligula's childhood was fairly happy and uneventful.
 He grew up in Rome and spent time in Germany with his father while he was on military campaign.